danerwilliams/danewilliams.me/content/posts/my-first-open-source-contribution.md

 Unfortunately, one of my favorite tools, [tmux](https://github.com/tmux/tmux/wiki) did not have a dracula theme (until now).

 ## Methodology
-A couple weeks ago towards the beginning of corona virus quarantine here in the Bay Area, I decided to take it upon myself to design my own tmux dracula theme.
+A couple weeks ago, towards the beginning of corona virus quarantine here in the Bay Area, I decided to take it upon myself to develop a dracula theme extension for tmux.
-Mostly I just wanted to have a tmux environment that would match my vim, vs code, and terminal.app theme.
+Mostly I just wanted to have a tmux environment that would match my vim, vs code, slack, and terminal.app theme.
 Something else that was important to me in designing the theme though was to make sure that it would be entirely plug and play.
-A lot of the other tmux themes and extensions out there require more work to set up than I would like.
 My goal was to make it as easy as adding a line to your .tmux.conf and the rest would be handled by your plugin manager such as tpm.

 ## Features
 Ultimately, I decided I wanted a few things displayed in my tmux status bar: